evangelopolot/inventory-management/README.md

 # Web App with Passport Authentication

-This web application demonstrates user authentication using Passport.js and session management.
+This web application uses Passport.js and session management to authenticate users.
 It allows users to log in securely and maintains their session throughout their interaction with the application.

 ## Technologies Used